Tracy Walker (American football): 2019 season

 In the offseason, the Lions released veteran Glover Quin which allowed more room for Walker to move up the depth chart.
 In the Lions' Week 1 debut against the Arizona Cardinals, Walker recorded the most tackles and recorded his second interception in a 27–27 tie.
 In an unpopular decision, the Lions traded away star safety Quandre Diggs to the Seattle Seahawks, allowing Walker to become the leading safety.

 During a 31–26 Week 8 win against the New York Giants, Walker suffered a knee injury during the third quarter causing him to miss three of the next four games.

 Walker ended the season with one interception, 103 tackles, and 8 defended passes.

 2020 season

 Walker's performance slowed in 2020, recording zero interceptions and four defended passes.
 However, Walker shined in Week 17 against the Minnesota Vikings, leading the team with 13 tackles (11 solo) and recording his first career sack on Kirk Cousins during the 37–35 loss.

 2021 season

 In Week 18 of the 2021 season, Walker had 13 tackles and an interception in a 37-30 win over the Packers, earning NFC Defensive Player of the Week.

 Walker ended the season with 108 tackles, one interception, and 6 defended passes.

 2022 season

 On March 15, 2022, Walker signed a three-year, $25 million contract extension with the Lions through the 2024 season.

 On September 27, 2022, Walker was placed on injured reserve after suffering a torn Achilles in Week 3.

+2023 season

+Walker was limited in 2023 coming off of his injury and saw limited action and mainly played on special teams.

+On February 20, 2024, Walker was released by the Lions after six seasons to free cap for other players.

+San Francisco 49ers

+On August 8, 2024, Walker signed with the San Francisco 49ers.
+He was released on August 27, and re-signed to the practice squad.
+He was released on September 24.